hwangbobo/hwangbobo.github.io/_pages/resume.md

 - Worked on building the interest-based social blogging app WIT and short-form video platform VENTI
 - Managed data taxonomy for Amplitude implementation of in-app events
 - Defined product roadmaps, feature priorities and KPIs based on user data
-- Analyzed user behavior data and marketing conversion data to measure conversion success from marketing campaigns and propose improvements for
+- Analyzed user behavior data to measure conversion success from marketing campaigns and proposed improvements for
+- Identified churn funnel in 'search keyword' stage from user behavior data  from marketing campaigns
 - Organized "Intro to SQL" study session for marketing and content team members
 - Tools used: Amplitude, Appsflyer